plokhotnyuk/jsoniter-scala/README.md

 How to develop
 ==============

-Feel free to ask questions by opening issues (Gitter chat is coming), or contribute by pull requesting (code or/and tests are highly appreciated)
+Feel free to ask questions by opening issues (Gitter chat is coming), or contribute by creating pull requests (code or/and tests are highly appreciated)

 Run tests and check coverage